Announcing Social Comments for Ghost

 Here's what I want out of a dream comment system:

-• Let me be selective about feedback and publish the most helpful things that people say, stuff that fills out a story, that brings additional context and information or shares some personal experience with a topic
+• Let me be selective about feedback and publish helpful things that people say, anything that helps fill out a story, that brings additional context or information or shares some personal experience with a topic

 • Let people be as anonymous as they want

-• Don't make people sign up for anything on your site
+• Don't make people sign up for anything to share the comments on your site

 • Figure out a way to harness the power of social media, where people are already talking about your stuff, with no extra effort on their part

-• Reviewing and choosing the best comments by hand isn't that hard and helps make the posts better after I add them here
+• Reviewing and choosing the best comments by hand isn't that hard and is worth the effort to make the posts better here

 My first stab at Social Comments for Ghost

 A few weeks ago I implemented it here and it's been great so far.
-I tend to "announce" every new post on my Mastodon feed (and that gets mirrored to Bluesky).
+I tend to announce every new post on my Mastodon feed (and that gets mirrored to Bluesky).
 I check my replies on both sites a couple times a day to see if anyone has any feedback.
-Sometimes people make great points or share something better that worked for them, and that's the perfect kind of thing I love to pull into my posts, so someone reading it on my own site later on gets a fuller picture with the best information.
+Whenever people make great points or share something better that worked for them, those kinds of replies are the perfect type of thing I want to pull into my posts, so someone reading it on my site later on gets a fuller picture with the best information.

 Prior art

-The first place I saw this done well was Kottke.org, where Jason not only gates his comments to paying supporters, but also adds selective mentions from Bluesky and Mastodon into his comment threads and I love how they came out.
+The first place I saw this done well was Kottke.org, where Jason not only gates his comments to just supporting members, but also adds selective mentions from Bluesky and Mastodon into his comment threads and I love how they came out.
 So this is inspired heavily by seeing that for the first time.

 A Kottke.org thread with a Bluesky comment